 • Make a positive difference now for constituents, instead of waiting until after the election.

 Imagine an America where candidates competed to run the campaign that best served their community.
 Americans are tiring of politicians pandering to their respective bases with impossible promises and efforts to divide.
-But whereas nice words are often generally enough to turn this tide, voters will listen to what we do.
+And whereas voters have learn to question what politicians say, voters will always listen to what we do.

 Perriello Case Study

 Volunteer tithing was a program we first pioneered in Tom Perriello’s ‘08 campaign.
-Tithing became the most successful volunteer recruitment and earned media tool on the campaign, with over 800 unique stories/blogs being written about it during the election.
-And it cemented Tom’s narrative as a different type of candidate, focused on service and driven by values.
+Tithing became the most successful volunteer recruitment and earned media tool on the campaign, with hundreds of unique stories/blogs written about it during the election.
+It cemented Tom’s narrative as a different type of candidate—one focused on service and anchored in values.

 By huge margins, Perriello volunteers said the tithing program was their favorite part of the campaign.
-Not only were we able to begin engaging volunteers and their communities months earlier than campaigns generally do, but many of our most reliable canvassing/phone volunteers first signed up for a tithing activity.
+And not only were we able to begin engaging volunteers and their communities months earlier than campaigns generally do, but many of our most reliable canvassing/phone volunteers first signed up for a tithing activity.
 It also created a natural and easy way to form initial relationships with local leaders who ran the volunteer projects.
-Instead of swinging by the fall to ask them to support us, we began the relationship by showing up to support the thing they cared most about.
-Finally, the earned media and interaction with the community through the different service projects helped create a strong narrative of faith in action, with Perriello’s deeds proving his words and commitment to put the people ahead of politics.
+Instead of stopping by in the fall to ask them to support us, we began the relationship by showing up to support the thing they cared most about.
+Finally, the earned media and interaction with the community through the service projects helped create a strong narrative of faith-in-action, with Perriello’s deeds proving his words and commitment to put the people ahead of politics.

 Making it Work